 - Purpose of the assessment The assessment may be a comprehensive evaluation of laboratory conformance to the standards, or limited in scope, such as a follow-up assessment where a deficiency was identified by a previous assessment.
-It is an evaluation of the laboratory to verify it is in conformance to current ELAP & TNI NELAC Standards. - Identify Standard The Lead Consultant identifies the standards that will be used to assess the lab. - Introduction of the Assessment Team The Lead Consultant is identified and introduces the other members of the team. - Checklist The Lead Consultant is to identify the checklist that will be used to assess the lab and indicate to the lab that all checklists are available from ELAP.
+It is an evaluation of the laboratory to verify it is in conformance to current ELAP & NELAC Standards. - Identify Standard The Lead Consultant identifies the standards that will be used to assess the lab. - Introduction of the Assessment Team The Lead Consultant is identified and introduces the other members of the team. - Checklist The Lead Consultant is to identify the checklist that will be used to assess the lab, and indicate to the lab that all checklists are available on the ELAP website. - Attendance Sheet Each lab representative and assessor attending the opening conference signs the attendance list and includes their title.

-- Attendance Sheet Each lab representative and assessor attending the opening conference signs the attendance list and includes their title. - Hours Lead Consultant is to identify the start and stop times, as well as, lunch. - Pre-Assessment Report (PAR) and Fields of Accreditation (FOAs) The Lead Consultant is to verify the accuracy of the general information (email, contact information, etc.).
+- Hours Lead Consultant is to identify the start and stop times, as well as, lunch. - Pre-Assessment Report (PAR) and Fields of Accreditation (FOAs) The Lead Consultant is to verify the accuracy of the general information (email, contact information, etc.).
 He/she also verifies the lab's fields of accreditation.
-For a routine assessment this includes all FOAs for which ELAP is the laboratory's primary Accrediting Body, or which ELAP has agreed to assess on behalf of another primary Accrediting Body. - Tentative Closing The Lead Consultant is to provide a tentative date and time for the closing conference. - Tour The Lead Consultant is to request that an escorted tour be given for first visits or to a remodeled facility. - Appraisal Form (OSA Form 2) The Lead Consultant is to provide the assessment appraisal form to the responsible lab official.
-The appraisal form is used by the laboratory to provide feedback related to the on-site assessment.
-The form may be submitted anonymously. - Records The Lead Consultant is to define the records and operation procedures to be examined during the assessment and the names of the individuals responsible for providing the team with the necessary documents.
-Arrangements shall be made for an area to conduct document review and employee interviews. - Questions The Lead Consultant is to discuss any questions that the laboratory may have about the assessment process. - Key Managers roles and responsibilities The Lead Consultant is to have the lab identify these key personnel and their duties. - Organizational Chart The Lead Consultant is to request a copy of the chart and compare the lab's organizational chart with the "Key Personnel" noted on the PAR. - Confidential Business Information The laboratory has the right to claim that information provided during the assessment is CBI. - Safety Procedures The Lead Consultant asks if the lab requests any special safety procedures, but do not sign any type of statement waiving the lab's responsibility for your safety.
+For a routine assessment this includes all FOAs for which ELAP is the laboratory's primary Accrediting Body, or which ELAP has agreed to assess on behalf of another primary Accrediting Body. - Tentative Closing The Lead Consultant is to provide a tentative date and time for the closing conference. - Tour The Lead Consultant is to request that an escorted tour be given for first visits or to a remodeled facility. - Appraisal Form (OSA Form 2) The Lead Consultant is to provide the assessment appraisal form to the responsible lab official. - Records The Lead Consultant is to define the records and operation procedures to be examined during the assessment and the names of the individuals responsible for providing the team with the necessary documents.
+Arrangements shall be made for an area to conduct document review and employee interviews. - Questions The Lead Consultant is to discuss any questions that the laboratory may have about the assessment process. - Key Managers roles and responsibilities The Lead Consultant is to have the lab identify these key personnel and their duties. - Organizational Chart The Lead Consultant is to request a copy of the chart and compare the lab's organizational chart with the "Key Personnel" noted on the PAR. - Confidential Business Information Refer to procedures in Section 4.1.5 and 8.
+The laboratory has the right to claim that information provided during the assessment is CBI (Section 4.1.5 and 8). - Safety Procedures The Lead Consultant asks if the lab requests any special safety procedures, but do not sign any type of statement waiving the lab's responsibility for your safety.

-During an assessment, the assessors will review various aspects of the laboratory's operation and communicate with technical (e.g., technical director, quality assurance officer, and analysts) and support staff (e.g., sample receiving and purchasing unit).
+During an on-site assessment, the assessors will review various aspects of the laboratory's operation and communicate with technical (e.g., technical director, quality assurance officer, and analysts) and support staff (e.g., sample receiving and purchasing unit).
 The areas assessed include, but are not limited to, the following: